Aspose/releases.aspose.com/content/en/ocr/python-net/_index.md

 {{< Common/h3 text="Download Aspose.OCR for Python via .NET for image recognition."  >}}
 {{< Common/paragraph class="package-instructions">}}
 Add optical character recognition (OCR) capabilities to your data science, AI, and automation solutions written in Python 3.6 or later.
-Extract text from photos, scans, PDF documents and other graphical files without having to delve into complex mathematical operations, neural networks, and other technical details.
-You can easily use Aspose.OCR for Python via .NET from  {{< Common/link href="https://pypi.org/project/aspose-ocr/" text="pip"  >}} with the following command.
+Extract text from photos, scans, PDF documents and other graphical files without having to delve into complex mathematical operations, neural networks, and other technical details.{{< /Common/paragraph>}}
+{{< Common/paragraph class="package-instructions">}}
+Aspose.OCR for Python via .NET can be installed from Python Package Index (PyPI) repository with the following command:
 {{< /Common/paragraph>}}
 {{< consolebox/consoleboxwrapper id="pip" >}}
        {{< consolebox/spantext text=" " >}}